 Erez Israeli

 So on the second one, we are going to book sales for this product in Q2 and Q4 and in the years to come.
 And so we -- so it's not that it's a onetime.
 We are planning to continue to sell this product in a meaningful manner also in the next coming quarters.
 As for the first question, I would -- the best way to discuss it is we are very consistent, meaning that even if you -- on the long-term basis, and that's something we are very trying to be very considerate our communication, our U.S. market, our U.S. activities will grow is growing in the single digits on a month year basis while from time to time, we have mix ups and leaks down in accordance to the competition.
-This quarter, indeed, we had competitions for some key products like Cosentyx, Bbox.
+This quarter, indeed, we had competitions for some key products like [indiscernible].
 And against that, we launched product and we're going to launch 25 products.

 Overall, our U.S. market will continue to grow in the same manner that we discussed in the past.
 And we will have from time to time products that will contribute more meaningfully for a certain period of time.
 So the answer for that is we are consistently what we discussed in the previous meeting as well.

 Prakash Agarwal